grosenberg/Fluentmark/README.md

 ### Math

-Inline Math is defined using single `$` open/close delimiters with no space after the opening delimiter and before the closing delimiter.
+In-line Math uses single `$` open/close delimiters with no space after the opening delimiter and before the closing delimiter.
 Can be embedded in other markdown features.

 Math Blocks are delimited using `$$` marks provided on the left margin.
-The open delimiter must follow and the close must lead blank lines.
+The open delimiter must follow a blank line and the close delimiter must lead a blank line.

 ### Table Editor